 Public safety agencies continue to maintain and evolve LMR infrastructure for mission critical voice capabilities, including the pursuit of shared Project 25 (P25) radio systems and infrastructure.
-With acknowledgement of the need for enhanced data capabilities, many public safety organizations are also preparing to implement broadband solutions.
-In addition, Next Generation 911 (NG911) systems are being deployed.
+With acknowledgement of the need for enhanced data capabilities, many public safety organizations have implemented broadband solutions.
+In addition, Next Generation 911 (NG911) systems are being deployed and continue to mature.
 The public safety community continues to develop strategies and technology roadmaps for implementing standards-based, vendor-neutral devices and applications that can sustain the unique public safety operating environment and provide mission critical communications.
+In addition, public safety agencies must address operability, interoperability, security, and resiliency challenges posed by rapid technology advancements (e.g., artificial intelligence, 5G, 6G, Internet of Things, identity management, geographic information systems) and increased information sharing, ensuring the most critical information gets to the right people at the right time.

-In FY 2020, grant recipients should continue to invest in infrastructure that is standards-based to enable interoperability between agencies and jurisdictions, regardless of vendor.
+In FY 2021, grant recipients should continue to invest in infrastructure that is accredited technical standards-based to enable interoperability between agencies and jurisdictions, regardless of vendor.
 Grant recipients should include technical specifications in procurement agreements with vendors and obtain sufficient documentation to verify infrastructure is compliant to applicable standards.
-Grant recipients are strongly encouraged to invest in equipment that will sustain and maintain current LMR capabilities while planning for new technologies and capabilities that may not have fully defined standards.
+Grant recipients are strongly encouraged to invest in equipment that will sustain and maintain current capabilities while planning for new technologies and capabilities that may not have fully defined standards.
 As emergency communications capabilities continue to evolve, recipients should participate in community outreach and planning to ensure new capabilities are interoperable and all user requirements are incorporated.

-- Sustain and maintain current LMR capabilities - Purchase and use P25 compliant LMR equipment (see P25 Compliance Assessment Program [CAP] approved equipment list) for mission critical voice communications15 - Support rapid and far-ranging deployment of the NPSBN and use of FirstNet devices and applications dedicated for public safety using multi-layered, proven cybersecurity and network security solutions16 - Transition towards NG911 capabilities in compliance with NG911 standards - Support standards that allow for alerts, warnings, and notifications across different systems - Secure and protect equipment, information, and capabilities from physical and virtual threats - Acquire, sustain, and maintain Common Alerting Protocol compliant software that meets IPAWS system requirements - Employ standards-based information exchange models and data sharing solutions - Sustain and ensure critical communication systems connectivity and resiliency, including backup solutions, among key government leadership, internal elements, other supporting organizations, and the public under all conditions - Support standards and practices that enhance survivability and resilience to electromagnetic effects - Ensure all communications systems and networks are traced from end-to-end to identify all Single Points of Failure, including redundancy at critical infrastructure facilities, and: - o Sustain availability of backup systems (e.g., backup power, portable repeaters, satellite phones, High Frequency [HF] radios) - o Ensure diversity of network element components and routing - o Plan for geographic separation of primary and alternate transmission media - o Maintain spares for designated critical communication systems - o Work with commercial suppliers to remediate Single Points of Failure - o Maintain communications capabilities to ensure their readiness when needed
+- Sustain and maintain current LMR capabilities based on mission requirements - Purchase and use P25 compliant LMR equipment (see P25 Compliance Assessment Program [CAP] approved equipment list) for mission critical voice communications - Support rapid and far-ranging deployment of the NPSBN and use of FirstNet devices and applications dedicated for public safety using multi-layered, proven cybersecurity and network security solutions - Transition towards NG911 capabilities in compliance with NG911 standards - Support standards that allow for alerts, warnings, and notifications across different systems - Secure and protect equipment, information, and capabilities from physical and virtual threats - Acquire, sustain, and maintain Common Alerting Protocol compliant software that meets IPAWS system requirements - Employ standards-based information exchange models and data sharing solutions - Secure standards-based interconnectivity gateway subsystems - Sustain and ensure critical communication systems connectivity and resiliency, including backup solutions, among key government leadership, internal elements, other supporting organizations, and the public under all conditions - Support standards and practices that enhance survivability and resilience to electromagnetic effects - Ensure all communications systems and networks are traced from end-to-end to identify all Single Points of Failure, including redundancy at critical infrastructure facilities, and: - o Sustain availability of backup systems (e.g., backup power, portable repeaters, satellite phones, High Frequency [HF] radios) - o Ensure diversity of network element components and routing

-15 For more information on P25 requirements, see: http://www.project25.org/.
-For a list of P25 CAP approved equipment, see: https://www.dhs.gov/science-and-technology/approved-grant-eligible-equipment.
+&lt;sup>18 For more information on P25 requirements, see: project25.org.
+For a list of P25 CAP approved equipment, see: dhs.gov/science-and-technology/approved-grant-eligible-equipment.

-16 Applicants interested in broadband investments should consult with the FirstNet Authority to ensure investments meet all technical requirements to operate on the network.
-Please refer to the Authority's contact information at: https://firstnet.gov/.
+&lt;sup>19 Applicants interested in broadband investments should consult with the FirstNet Authority to ensure investments meet all technical requirements to operate on the network.
+Refer to the Authority's contact information at: firstnet.gov.